samirelanduk/geometrica/docs/source/overview.rst

 You can also rotate coordinates around one of the three axes with the :py:func:`.rotate` function.
-The coordinates are supplied in the same way, but you also need to provide the axis to rotate around as a one character string, and the angle in degrees to rotate by (right-handed):
+The coordinates are supplied in the same way, but you also need to provide the axis to rotate around as a one character string, and the angle in degrees to rotate by (right-handed is the default):

     >>> geometrica.rotate([(1, 1, 1), (3, 4, -8)], "x", 90)
     ((1, -1, 1), (3, 8, 4))